modular/modular/KGEN/docs/public/programming-manual.md

 ### Direct Access to MLIR

-TOWRITE: Mojo is zero cost abstractions piled up, turtles all the way down to MLIR.
+TOWRITE: Mojo is zero-cost abstractions piled up, turtles all the way down to MLIR.

 How to use `__mlir_type`, `__mlir_op`, `__mlir_type` with some simple examples.